top of page

 What is Emotional Intelligence?

-At its core, emotional intelligence is the ability to perceive, understand, manage, and regulate emotions—both your own and those of others.
-Daniel Goleman, a leading researcher in this field, identifies five key components of EI:
+At its core, emotional intelligence refers to the ability to perceive, understand, manage, and regulate emotions—both your own and those of others.
+Daniel Goleman—an expert in EI—defines five key components of emotional intelligence in leadership that drive success and collaboration in professional environments:

-• Self-awareness: Recognizing your own emotions and how they affect your thoughts and behavior.
+• Self-awareness: Recognizing your emotions and how they shape your behavior.

 Why is Resilience Important?